The best mirrorless cameras under $1,000

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-As I mentioned in my article on the best mirrorless cameras under $500, we’ve been doing a lot of work on the photography section of our blog lately.
-We’ve updated a number of photography articles, and even created two large databases of the latest lenses and cameras.
-We’re talking about over 4,000 lenses to give you an idea of the work involved!
+As I mentioned in my article on the best mirrorless cameras under $500, we’ve been doing a lot of work on the photography section of the blog lately.
+We’ve updated several photography articles and even created two large databases covering the latest lenses and cameras.
+We’re talking about more than 4,000 lenses, just to give you an idea of the work involved!

-So today I’m going to introduce you to mirrorless cameras that cost less than $1,000.
-That’s a pretty comfortable budget to start with, just between you and me.
-Plus, if you want to go further in your research, I suggest you check out our full guide to the best mirrorless cameras.
-You’ll find all the information you need to choose the camera that’s right for you.
+So today, I’m going to walk you through the best mirrorless cameras under $1,000.
+Between you and me, that’s already a pretty comfortable budget to get started with.
+And if you want to take your research further, I also recommend checking out our complete guide to the best mirrorless cameras.
+You’ll find all the information you need to choose the right camera for you.

-Of course, I’m not going to talk about cameras that cost between $0 and $500, as I’ve already covered those in the dedicated article (mentioned above).
-If you’re on a tighter budget, this article might help!
+Of course, I’m not going to cover cameras priced between $0 and $500 here, as I’ve already done that in the dedicated article mentioned above.
+If your budget is tighter, that guide should be a better starting point.

-As always, I had to make some choices, as it wasn’t possible to cover all the cameras available here.
-I’ve put together a selection of what I consider to be the best mirrorless cameras that cost between $500 and $1,000.
+As always, I had to make a few choices, because it wouldn’t be possible to include every camera available in this price range.
+So I’ve put together a selection of what I consider to be the best mirrorless cameras between $500 and $1,000.

 The best mirrorless cameras under $1,000

-Here’s a list of what I think are the best cameras for under £1,000.
-To get straight to the point, you can click directly on the name of the camera you’re interested in to find out more about it:
+Here’s my selection of what I think are the best cameras under $1,000.
+To get straight to the point, you can click directly on the camera you’re interested in to learn more:

 Fujifilm X-M5

-The Fujifilm X-M5 is a mirrorless camera that’s perfect for photography enthusiasts.
-Its 26.1 MP sensor and X-Processor 5 processor deliver high-quality results.
-Its mirrorless cameras offer precise autofocus, ideal for capturing moving subjects.
-What’s more, for videographers and vloggers, this camera can film at 6.2K 30p or 4K 60p.
+The Fujifilm X-M5 is a compact mirrorless camera that works very well for photography enthusiasts and creators.
+Its 26.1 MP sensor and X-Processor 5 deliver high-quality results, while its autofocus system is precise enough to track moving subjects effectively.
+For video and vlogging, it can record in 6.2K at 30p or 4K at 60p.

-In terms of use, this camera is ideal for street photography, portraits and travel.
-It clearly lives up to the Fujifilm name and delivers good results even in low light, thanks to a good ISO boost.
+In use, this camera is ideal for street photography, portraits, travel, and lightweight content creation.
+It clearly lives up to the Fujifilm name and produces attractive images straight out of camera, especially thanks to the brand’s film simulations and good high-ISO behavior.

-In conclusion, the Fujifilm X-M5 is aimed at both beginners and photography enthusiasts looking for a high-quality, versatile camera.
-Even if the lack of stabilization and viewfinder might put some people off (which I understand), it offers good overall performance and, above all, excellent value for money.
+In short, the Fujifilm X-M5 is aimed at beginners and photography enthusiasts who want a compact, versatile, high-quality camera.
+The lack of stabilization and viewfinder may put some people off, which I completely understand, but overall it offers strong performance and, above all, excellent value for money.

 Fujifilm X-T30 II

-The camera does not have sensor stabilization or tropicalization, which could limit its use.
-The electronic viewfinder is comfortable to use, and the customizable control buttons make it easy to hold, whether shooting stills or video.
+The camera does not have in-body stabilization or weather sealing, which may limit its use in some situations.
+Still, the electronic viewfinder is pleasant to use, and the customizable controls make it easy to handle for both stills and video.

 | Features | Visual |